THE BOTTOM IS GOING TO FALL OUT ANYTIME

 EVERYTHING IS EXPENSIVE

 This is probably a big one on everybody's mind.
-Yes, the real estate market in Bozeman is strong.
+Yes, the real estate market in Bozeman is at an all-time high.
 However, there ARE affordable options still out there…you just have to look (or have your agent look, that’s what they are there for after all!)
 It’s also helpful to keep an open mind.
 Consider fixer-uppers if you are handy, check out condos (there are some great ones in Bozeman!) and be open to different neighborhoods and areas outside of Bozeman.
 You never know what gem might be hiding where you least expect it.

 LOW INVENTORY DOESN'T MEAN YOU SHOULD OVERPRICE YOUR HOME